-I am a freelance journalist based in Southeast Asia reporting primarily on politics, societal change and tech news in the region.
-I am a regular contributor to The Washington Post, The Atlantic and WIRED Magazine, my work has also appeared in The Los Angeles Times, The Wall Street Journal, Foreign Policy, The New Yorker, Prospect Magazine and numerous other international publications.
+I am a contributing writer for The Atlantic based in Hong Kong reporting primarily on politics, societal change and tech news in the region.
+I am a regular contributor to The Washington Post and WIRED Magazine, my work has also appeared in The Los Angeles Times, The Wall Street Journal, Foreign Policy, The New Yorker, Prospect Magazine and numerous other international publications.

 My analysis and commentary has appeared in the Columbia Journalism Review, Al Jazeera and on radio at the BBC, WNYC, NPR and CBC.
 I have spoken at think tanks in Washington, D.C. including the Center for Strategic and International Studies and briefed members of the U.S. government about Myanmar developments.

 A selection of my articles appear on this website.
 Please feel free to get in touch.